 The economics of cloud migration have notable implications for technology vendors.
 Customers are increasingly able to implement a cloud-transition roadmap that identifies and eliminates unused capacity in their on-premise environment.
 This can create a headwind for technology vendors, since rightsizing reduces demand for their systems and software.
 On the other hand, this presents an opportunity for vendors, which are well-positioned to help their customers face the enormous challenge of managing in a hybrid environment, with a mix of cloud and on-premise technologies.

-There are signs that vendors recognize the potential of the cloud-migration opportunity, as demonstrated by IBM’s recently announced plan to acquire Red Hat, a leading provider of cloud software.
+There are signs that vendors recognize the potential of the cloud-migration opportunity, as demonstrated by IBM’s acquisition of Red Hat, a leading provider of cloud software.
 Companies are still in the early stages of cloud migration, and the complexity that they must manage is only increasing.

-One company that recently benefited from a rightsized migration to the public cloud is Morningstar, the financial research firm.
+One company that has benefited from a rightsized migration to the public cloud is Morningstar, the financial research firm.
 The company faced a decision regarding contracts with multiple worldwide data centers that were set to expire.
 Should it renew data-center arrangements or should it migrate some or all workloads to the public cloud?
-Morningstar worked with TSO Logic to evaluate the potential costs and benefits of migration, bearing in mind that Morningstar had a substantial on-premise infrastructure.
+Morningstar worked with AWS Migration Evaluator to evaluate the potential costs and benefits of migration, bearing in mind that Morningstar had a substantial on-premise infrastructure.
 By rightsizing its workloads, Morningstar found that the majority of its instances would cost 30% less if operated in the cloud.

 Rightsizing can make a dramatic difference.
-TSO Logic's experience shows that direct-match migration of 105,000 server instances and 20 terabytes of storage on-premise would increase costs by 22%, while rightsizing those workloads would reduce costs by 36%.
+AWS Migration Evaluator’s experience shows that direct-match migration of 105,000 server instances and 20 terabytes of storage on-premise would increase costs by 22%, while rightsizing those workloads would reduce costs by 36%.